niftytushar/embarc-utils/README.md

 9. To use .gpx files with Device Simulator install [Nokogiri](http://nokogiri.org/) `gem install nokogiri`

 ##Starting Alerts & Reminders
-To start alerts and reminders, so that mails are sent automatically to the scheduled recipients, you need to run a ruby script `ruby ruby/schedule.rb`, which will automatically convert itself to a permanently running process.
+To start alerts and reminders, so that mails are sent automatically to the scheduled recipients, you need to run a ruby script `ruby ruby/schedule.rb`, which will automatically convert itself to process running in background.

 ##Backup the database
 1. Change your working directory to setup, using `cd setup`